PastelBelem8/ADOPT.jl/dev-notes/MOOLibrariesRequirements.md

 Platypus also provides a module called Experimenter that allows to easily compare the performance of multiple algorithms with different parameters in various test problems.
 In general, this module, which supports the parallelization of different runs, returns the results of every algorithm run for every problem that was specified.

 This framework is available both for Python 2 and Python 3 and has been developed since 2015 and its first release dates April 2018, which means that it is a very recent library.
+However, the main developer of Platypus, is also the main developer of MOEAFramework, an older MOEAFramework being developed since 2012.
 Regarding the maintenance of the library, the most recent commit dates from three months ago, which seems to suggest that the library is still being maintained.
 Moreover, a testing environment is setup, the tests in the repository do not seem to cover the whole library's functionality, therefore being a drawback of Platypus.

 ## [PaGMO/PyGMO](https://esa.github.io/pagmo2/index.html)